Abdul-Majeed2006/Raspberry_Pi_Sensors_37/Sensor_Manifest.md

 # 37-in-1 Sensor Kit Inventory & Mapping

-This document tracks every module in your kit and where it is utilized in the **Zero to Hero** curriculum.
+This document tracks every module in your kit and where it is utilized in the **Raspberry Pi Mastery** curriculum.

 | Module | Name | Status | Lesson / Usage |
 | :--- | :--- | :--- | :--- |